Good Gut Health Food Choices

 Increase Your Dietary Fiber

-Most plant foods provide dietary fiber, which is found primarily in fruits, vegetables, whole grains, and legumes, and should be part of your daily dietary intake.
+Most plant foods provide dietary fiber which is found primarily in fruits, vegetables, whole grains and legumes, and should be part of your daily dietary intake.
 In addition to fiber, these foods also provide important nutrients like vitamins, minerals, and even some macronutrients like carbohydrates, proteins, and fats.

 Consuming adequate fluids with fiber may help to facilitate the movement of digested food through your digestive system and out of your body.
 The transit of waste material daily is important to alleviate hard stools or constipation.
-In fact, there are two types of dietary fiber that both play an integral role in our gut health.1
+In fact, there are two types of dietary fiber that both play a very integral role in our gut health.1

-Soluble Fiber
+Soluble fiber

 Dietary fiber like soluble fiber dissolves in water and may support certain processes in the body.
 For example, soluble fiber may help to keep blood glucose levels homeostatic and also support healthy lipid metabolism.
-Sources of soluble fiber include apples, figs, pears, avocados, black beans, kidney beans, lima beans, Brussels sprouts, sweet potatoes, and broccoli.
+Sources of soluble fiber include apples, figs, pears, avocados, black beans, kidney beans, lima beans, brussels sprouts, sweet potatoes, and broccoli.

-Insoluble Fiber
+Insoluble fiber

 This type of fiber doesn't dissolve in water and remains intact, thereby helping to move material through your GI tract to support healthy stool consistency and frequency.
-Try adding foods that are good sources of insoluble fiber to your diet, like nuts, seeds, wheat bran, whole grain foods, and quinoa.
-Some foods with soluble fiber, such as legumes, Brussels sprouts, broccoli, and apples, also contain insoluble fiber.
+Try adding foods that are good sources of insoluble fiber to your diet like nuts, seeds, wheat bran, whole grain foods, and quinoa.
+Some foods with soluble fiber, such as legumes, brussels sprouts, broccoli, and apples, also contain insoluble fiber.

 Increase Plant Polyphenols